 SCRA’s service to victims of youth crime

-Most children and young people, aged eight years and above, who are charged with an offence, are referred to the Children’s Reporter.
+Most children and young people, aged twelve years and above, who are charged with an offence, are referred to the Children’s Reporter.
+Children under twelve years of age whose behaviour has caused serious harm to another person can also be referred to the Children’s Reporter.

 The Reporter investigates each referral to decide whether compulsory measures are necessary to address the child or young person’s behaviour.
 In a very small number of cases, children and young people are dealt with in the criminal justice system.
 For further information visit the Crown Office and Procurator Fiscal website.

-SCRA provides an information service to victims of youth crime across Scotland.
+SCRA provides an information service to victims of offending behaviour by children across Scotland.

-Section 53 of the Criminal Justice (Scotland) Act 2003 gave powers to the Principal Reporter to give victims of youth crime the opportunity to receive information about the outcome of offence(s) against them by a child or young person, whilst also protecting the child or young person’s right to confidentiality.
+Sections 179A-179C of the Children’s Hearings (Scotland) Act, 2011 gives powers to the Principal Reporter to offer victims of youth crime the opportunity to receive information about the outcome of seriously harmful behaviour or offence(s) against them by a child or young person, whilst also protecting the child or young person’s right to confidentiality.

 For a fuller understanding of this process and an explanation of the terms used, please click on the link at the bottom of this page to view ‘Victims of Youth Crime – information for Victims relating to the Children’s Hearings System’ leaflet.